alexholmes/blog/_posts/2012-10-29-useless-cats.markdown

     $ sort /some/file.txt | head

-Removing `cat` from the equation means that we've reduced the number of processes that need to execute, and cut down on the buffering and data copying that shell needs to do to make pipelines work - a win-win.
+Removing `cat` from the equation means that we've reduced the number of processes that need to execute, and cut down on the buffering and data copying that the shell needs to do to make pipelines work - a win-win.

 In fact `cat` really doesn't have many uses - if you need to view the contents of a file you're better off using `vi` or `less`, and otherwise most Unix commands can directly work with files.